 |Car Type||Best for||Category Includes|

-Generally, to rent a car in California you must be at least 21—the same as it is across the rest of the United States of America.
-If you are under 25, you might also need to pay a surcharge.
-Be sure to read through the rental agreement to discover what the total will be before you rent your vehicle.
+Normally, the age limit for car rentals in California is 21—the same as it is across the rest of the USA.
+Additionally, many suppliers charge an added fee if you are under 25.
+Be sure to read the rental agreement to find what the exact price is before you rent your car.

-Will I need insurance to get a car rental in California?
+Is insurance required to rent a car in California?

-Almost all countries require driver's insurance.
-You might be able to buy additional insurance through rental car company for your trip, if you think your insurance won't cover your rental.
-Otherwise, as a U.S. citizen, you can also book Collision Damage Coverage with CarRentals.com at checkout.
-Many credit cards (MasterCard, Visa, American Express, and Discover) will provide some coverage.
-However, many of them have restrictions, like not covering larger vehicles such as trucks or SUVs.
-It is best to call and find out exactly what your credit card will cover and how much before you head to California.
+Almost all countries require the driver to have insurance.
+You may be able to buy interim insurance through the rental car supplier.
+Otherwise, as a United States citizen, you can also book Collision Damage Coverage with CarRentals.com at checkout.
+Many credit cards (MasterCard, Visa, American Express, and Discover) will offer coverage.
+However, there may be limitations, like not covering large vehicles like trucks or SUVs.
+Make sure to call and find out what kind of coverage is offered before you head to California.

 Most suppliers allow you to choose which policy you want.
-Below is a list of the most common ones.You will need to find an open gas station near your rental car supplier
+Below is a list of the most common ones.You will have to search for an open gas station close to your rental car supplier

 |Policy Type||Policy Description||Advantages||Disadvantages|

-At CarRentals.com, we suggest a full to full policy.
-You should get into your automobile topped off.
-If you return your rental with less than the amount you received it with, most companies will charge a premium to top it back off.
-To avoid any added expenses, find a filling station before you bring your car back.
+We advise a full to full policy.
+You receive the car with a full tank, and you will want to return it topped off.
+To avoid any added expenses, find a filling station before returning the car rental.
 Stations near or around airports or car rental places tend to have higher prices.